schmidtheimer/Meta_Unity/Assets/Readmepackages.txt

 THEORY:
 Sub to SceneLoaded event (wtv its called) then retrieve the scene room GO, and the classifications that contain table GO
+ - Retrieve scemantic labels instead.
+They will all have a public string label field.
+Thats how I get my table

+ Result:
+ Doing a Contains method is how I find tables.
+ Now I have tables. tf do I do

+ To Do:
+ Either add or elaborate available furniture in scene